inker/draw/README.md

 	</a>
 </p>

-Works in all major browsers (Chrome, Firefox, etc) with the exception of IE & Edge.
-Sometimes, Safari disappoints, too.
+Works in all major browsers (Chrome, Edge, Firefox, etc) with the exception of IE. Sometimes, Safari disappoints, too.